Sources

 1.0 Purpose

-The purpose of this policy is to describe how LTS will apply levels of cataloging/metadata to the creation and processing of bibliographic records and to delineate the characteristics and applications of each level in accordance with international and national standards and local practices and procedures.
+The purpose of this policy is to describe how MCS will apply levels of cataloging/metadata to the creation and processing of bibliographic records and to delineate the characteristics and applications of each level in accordance with international and national standards and local practices and procedures.

 The guidance set forth herein does not preclude exceptions in particular situations such as individual records or entire projects.
 No provision of these policies precludes the possibility of raising or lowering the level of cataloging/metadata for any workflow, category of publications, record set, individual record, etc.